ava-labs/avalanchejs/README.md

 let address3 = "B6D4v1VtPYLbiUvYXtW4Px8oE9imC2vGW"; //already serialized!
 Yay!

 // The AVA addressing format requires base-58 with a checksum
-// This serializes the addreses and places them into an array
+// This serializes the addresses and places them into an array
 // Note: "address3" is already seralized!
 Yay! let addresses = [
     bintools.avaSerialize(Buffer.from(address1, "hex")),